-Homeowners who want to tap into the equity of their homes may find it slightly easier now to get a home equity loan or home equity line of credit (HELOC) compared to last year.
+Homeowners who want to tap into the equity of their homes may find it slightly easier now to get a home equity loan or home equity line of credit (HELOC) compared to last year or the year before.
 In the midst of the COVID-19 pandemic, many banks in the U.S. announced they were no longer offering home equity products.
 But with home prices rising across the country, that is changing.

 “Even though rates were low during the pandemic, getting a home equity loan was a challenge because lenders went tighter on qualifications for income and property,” says Fred Glick, CEO of Arrivva, a real estate company.
 “Now, it’s getting better.”

 If you’re interested in obtaining a home equity loan or HELOC, make sure you have vested equity in your home, your credit is in good shape, and you’re prepared to pay the loan back.